Cult with No Name: Career

-2004-2013
+2004–2013

+Erik Stein and Jon Boux's shared musical influences include OMD, Nits, the Blue Nile, Pink Floyd, and early Genesis.
+Stein has also cited the Stranglers, the Residents, Gary Numan, Tuxedomoon, the Associates, John Foxx, Devo, Yello, Art of Noise and Captain Beefheart.
+The classically-trained Boux has drawn inspiration from composers such as Ralph Vaughan Williams, Edward Elgar, Aaron Copland, Arvo Pärt and Brian Eno.

 Having contributed three instrumental tracks to 17 Pygmies' comeback album 13 Blackbirds, Cult With No Name made their full debut with the album Paper Wraps Rock in 2007.
 The album was met with broadly positive reviews, although the band regard it as their weakest, with the renowned music journalist Mick Mercer in particular championing the band, and making them his 'discovery of 2007'.
 The band's second album, Careful What You Wish For, was released a year later and included the instrumental track "You Know Me Better Than I Know Myself", which featured Tuxedomoon's Blaine L. Reininger on violin, and a piano-based cover of The Stranglers' classic "Golden Brown".
 The album was met with positive reviews, with supporters that include the filmmaker Don Letts.
 Former Suede frontman, Brett Anderson, also invited Cult With No Name to open for him at the launch of his solo album Slow Attack.

 The band's next project was to record a new score for the classic German expressionist silent film, The Cabinet of Dr. Caligari, which was released simultaneously as a DVD and digital download in 2009 and coincided with the 90th anniversary of the making of the film.
 The score was notable for the inclusion of songs alongside instrumental soundscapes.
 In late 2010, Cult With No Name released their fourth studio album, entitled Adrenalin, which expanded the band's sound to include elements of trip-hop and psychedelia.
 The album includes the disco-pastiche, "The All Dead Burlesque Show" and underground electronic hit "Breathing".
 The website dsoaudio.com hailed the album as a "serious contender for album of the year".

 Above as Below, Cult With No Name's fifth album, was released in January 2012.
 For the first time, it saw the band collaborate with a number of outside artists.
 Kelli Ali (ex-Sneaker Pimps) contributed extensively, including co-writing the song "Shake Hands with the Devil".
 Other contributors included Bruce Geduldig and Luc van Lieshout of Tuxedomoon, ex-Stranglers and Peter Gabriel guitarist John Ellis and Meg Maryatt of 17 Pygmies.
 The cover art and packaging for the album was designed by David Bowie and Damien Hirst collaborator Jonathan Barnbrook and manufactured using a letterpress.
 Mark Moore of S'Express described the album as possessing "such warmth, such style, such bliss".
 The band broke away from Trakwerx records following the release on the album.
 2012 also saw CWNN contribute the opening track to a remix album from the German band S.Y.P.H., which features ex-Captain Beefheart guitarist Gary Lucas and Rambo Amadeus, amongst others.